-- 3.6.2.1 The City shall partner with community groups, such as Clean Air Hamilton, to develop actions to reduce air pollutants and improve air quality. - 3.6.2.2 The City shall partner and work with other levels of governments, other municipalities, academics, community groups, and local industries to develop: - a) actions that reduce air pollutants and greenhouse gases, improve air quality, reduce and respond to the impacts of climate change in the City; and, - b) a Hamilton Air Quality and Climate Change Plan. - 3.6.2.3 The City shall promote and support public and private education and awareness of air quality and climate change, associated health impacts, and linkages to transportation and land use development in the City.
+- 3.6.2.1 The City shall partner with community groups, such as Clean Air Hamilton, to develop actions to reduce air pollutants and improve air quality. - 3.6.2.2 The City shall partner and work with other levels of governments, other municipalities, Indigenous communities, academics, community groups, as well as local industries and businesses to develop: (OPA 167) - a) actions that directly or indirectly improve air quality by reducing air pollutants and greenhouse gases; and, (OPA 167) - b) a Hamilton Climate Impact Adaptation Plan that improves climate resiliency by minimizing the impacts of a changing climate and prepares the City and community for those impacts that are unavoidable.
+(OPA 167) - 3.6.2.3 The City shall promote and support public and private education and awareness of air quality and climate change, associated health impacts, and linkages to transportation and land use development in the City.